Fadonougbo/passwordPolicy/README.md

-passwordPolicy is a library that allows defining various validation rules for passwords.
+PasswordPolicy is a library that allows defining various validation rules for passwords.

 ## Installation